djalbat/occam-grammar-utilities/README.md

 ## Introduction

-This package provides the means to eliminate left recursion, the Achilles heel of top-down parsers.
+This package provides the means to eliminate left recursion, the Achilles heel of top-down parsers, in both its immediate and indirect forms.
 Consider the following rules:
 ```
   expression  ::= expression operator expression